MicrochipTech/unicens-linux-daemon/README.md

 -ctx <CDEV name of TX channel>
 ```

-Make sure you have the rights to access these CDEVs (using sudo unicensd or using udev rules)
+Make sure you have the rights to access these CDEVs (using sudo unicensd or using udev rules).

 Launch daemon with the correct XML file, for example:
 ```bash
 $ ./unicensd cfg/config_multichannel_audio_kit.xml &